blauwe-lucht/zabbix-app-logging-poc/README.md

     ```

 6. Wait for a bit and if everything went fine, app and zabbix will be configured.
-The Zabbix web UI can be accessed at http://192.168.3.21, user Admin, password zabbix.
+The Zabbix web UI can be accessed at <http://192.168.3.21>, user Admin, password zabbix.
+7. Ssh into the app server either using ```vagrant ssh app``` or using the 'app' terminal when connected with Remote SSH, cd to /opt/app and run ```./app.sh fail```.
+Within a minute this will result in a problem on the Zabbix dashboard.
+To fix the error, run ```./app.sh```.

 ## Clean up